chrisbues/web-pub/docs/M365/Fresh Tenant Setup.md

   - M365
 publish: true
 ---
 These are the steps I typically take to set up a fresh M365 E5 tenant.

-This is not complete.
-I'm documenting this (finally) as I rebuild a new test tenant.
+!!! info "Work in Progress"
+    This is very much a continuous work in progress.
+I publish changes as I go.

 ## Entra